-Not all lenders report loan modifications to credit bureaus the same way.
+Not all lenders report payment modifications to credit bureaus the same way.
 We should underline that you should check what rules Equifax, Experian, and TransUnion have in place.
 And even more helpful, you should go over the subject with a professional credit analyst.

 Reporting to Bureaus: Different Approaches

 For starters, some lenders won’t even consider giving clients loan modification.
 They first ask for solid proof that they are in a financial conundrum.

 A lot of lenders make decisions based on if you are current or already delinquent.
 But in both cases, you have to be making payments required by the agreement:

 ● Your account is current and you came to an agreement to skip a payment, make a partial one, or a third option.
 The creditor has to report to credit reporting firms that you are current on your loan or account.